prakriti-24/AgricultureManagmentSystem/README.md

 I build a prototype according my prototype just like  a demo.

 ## (iv)Customer Evaluation of prototype:
-if farmer and agriculturist accept this prototype and if this prototype fullfill their requirement then we continue our development like waterfal model
+Customer(Agriculturist & farmer) evaluated this prototype.If they satisfied with this prototype and this prototype can fulfill their requirement. this is  accpeted by customers.

-# (v)
+## (v)